 By now it should be of no surprise to you to learn that app development is on an upward trajectory.
-More businesses than not are turning to mobile app technology as websites, emails and other modes of digital tech become more and more outdated.
+More businesses than not are turning to mobile app technology as websites, emails and other modes of digital tech become more and more outdated, or secondary.
 In the latest OutSystems annual report there are new findings in their 6th annual evaluation.

 According to App Developer Magazine, “the new research report provides in-depth insights from IT managers, enterprise architects, and developers addressing a wide range of issues.”